ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_climate_change_hotspot.rst

         <<: *script_input

-Finally, if the datasets that need to be included in the multi-model means are common for all scenarios, the datasets could be simplified to :
+Finally, if the datasets that need to be included in the multi-model means are common for all scenarios, the datasets could be simplified to:

 .. code-block:: yaml